 considering

-a) that Resolution 22 (Rev. Geneva, 2020) of the World Telecommunication Standardisation Assembly (WTSA), on the Authorization or the Telecommunication Standardisation Advisory Group to act between world telecommunication standardisation assemblies, resolves that TSAG establishes a mechanism for ITU-T’s standardization strategies and for the examination of their (new and emerging telecommunication/ICTs) consideration;
+a) that Resolution 22 (Rev. Geneva, 2020) of the World Telecommunication Standardisation Assembly (WTSA), on the Authorization or the Telecommunication Standardisation Advisory Group to act between world telecommunication standardisation assemblies, resolves that TSAG establishes a mechanism for ITU-T’s standardization development strategies and for the examination of their (new and emerging telecommunication/ICTs) consideration;

 b) that Resolution 68 (Rev. Geneva, 2020) of the World Telecommunication Standardisation Assembly (WTSA), on the Evolving role of industry in the ITU Telecommunication Standardization Sector, allows CTO and/or CxO group meetings to engage discussions on new and emerging telecommunication/ICTs;